liborty/rstats/README.md

 &mut |f:&T| f.into()
 ```

-This also works for 'smaller' primitive types.

-All other cases were previously only possible with manual implementation written for the (global) From trait for each type T and each different conversion method, whereby the different conversions would conflict.
+All other cases were previously only possible with manual implementation written for the (global) From trait for each type T and each different quantification method, whereby the different quantification would conflict.
 Now the user can simply pass in a custom 'quantify' closure.
-This generality is obtained at the price of one small inconvenience: using the above closures for the simple cases.
+This generality is obtained at the price of a small inconvenience: using the above signature closures for the simple cases.

 ## Auxiliary Functions